 There are bilateral social security arrangements with a small number of other countries.
 These generally allow contributions in the other countries to be combined with your Irish contributions to enable you to qualify for benefits.

 Social assistance payments: Everyone, including Irish citizens, has to meet the habitual residence requirement if applying for a social assistance payment.
-Broadly, this means that you must have been habitually resident in Ireland or the UK for the 2 years prior to applying for the payment.

 Changing your name: A foreign national aged 18 or over must get a change of name licence from the Irish Naturalisation and Immigration Service (INIS) before executing a deed poll.
 A British citizen does not require a change of name licence but is likely to need a letter to that effect from INIS.